An Explanation on Principles

 3. It can be understood that with greed, hate and delusion it isn't peaceful; then there is no real peace.

 4. Freedom, but for what purpose?
 For doing what you like?
-Then you are not really free; but freedom in order to have ultimate peace? now that surely is the highest.
+Then you are not really free; a slave of desires.
+But freedom in order to have the ultimate peace?
+That surely is the highest.

 Nibbāna (nt.) peace.